 - All visual media is welcome, but every work must be wall-mounted.

-- All works must arrive wired and ready to be hung with picture hooks.
+- All works must arrive fully finished or framed, wired, and ready to be hung with picture hooks.

-- Sculpture must be less than 9 inches deep and lighter than 30 pounds.
+- Work must be less than 9 inches deep and lighter than 30 pounds.

 - Works that require electricity will not be accepted.